Benex254/FastAnime/README.md

 ## Usage

 The project offers a featureful command-line interface and MPV interface through the use of python-mpv.
-The project also offers subs in different languages thanks to aniwatch provider.
+The project also offers subs in different languages thanks to hianime provider.

 ### The Commandline interface :fire: